 Hiking the Length of Madeira: Route and Logisitics

 A solo traverse of Madeira last year was one of my favourite trips of the year.
-Maybe it was because I needed a bit of a reset or that I hadn’t done a solo trip for quite a number of years, but it was great and highly recommended for the adventurous hiker.
+Maybe it was because I needed a bit of a reset, or that I hadn’t done a solo trip for quite a number of years, but it was great and I’d highly recommended it for the adventurous hiker.

-I don’t want to make this a lengthy blog post about it, instead share a handful of useful tips and my GPX file to help others.
+I don’t want to make this a lengthy blog post, instead I’ll share a handful of useful tips and the GPX file of my route to help others.
 It is a pretty straight forward trip to do yourself and doesn’t need lots of planning.

 Season

-Madeira is a fairly year around island with a mild and moderate subtropical climate.
+Madeira is a fairly year round island with a mild and moderate subtropical climate.
 It is driest and warmest June to September and coolest and wettest October to February.
-The highest summit is, Pico Ruivo, is 1862m, so it can feel considerably colder on the tops, especially in poor weather.
+The highest summit, Pico Ruivo, is 1862m, so it can feel considerably colder on the tops, especially in poor weather.
 I went in November when it can be wet and misty on the summits.
-Compared to the Mediterranean, I found that on Madeira plenty of cafes and accommodation were open for business in November.
+I found that Madeira had plenty of cafes and accommodation open for business in November, compared to the Mediterranean, where I’ve found they close for the winter season.

 Logistics

-These are pretty simply.
+These are pretty simple.
 In Funchal, the capital, it’s easy to buy supplies like camping gas and camping food.
 There is a independent outdoor shop, unfortunately closed the week I was there, and a Decathlon.
 I had trouble finding paper maps.
 On the route there were cafes open on occasions so I stopped for lunch but didn’t come across many shops to top up supplies.
 Water was generally plentiful and only needed planning on a couple of occasions.
-I started in the west in Porto Moniz after doing some shopping in Funchal in the morning.
+I started walking in the west of the island in Porto Moniz, after doing some shopping in Funchal in the morning.
 I finished in Machico, which is a short bus ride away from the airport.

 Kit and Equipment

-I did this as lightweight as possible in trail running shoes (with good grip for muddy trails).
-I took one pair of waterproof socks in case it rained.
-I used a couple of power banks for charging my phone and a plug for topping up in cafes.
+I did this trip as lightweight as possible. on my feet I wore trail running shoes (with good grip for muddy trails) and took one pair of waterproof socks in case it rained.
+I used a couple of power banks for charging my phone and took a plug for charging in cafes.
 I took a small gas stove with titanium mug and bought a gas canister in Funchal.
-I also brought water purification and collapsible water bottles so I could carry more water on the ridge sections but they could pack small when not needed.
-A trowel is important for burying human waste at wild camps.
+I also brought water purification and collapsible water bottles to be able carry more water on the ridge sections where it is less easy to find water.
+They packed small when not needed.
+A trowel is important for burying human waste if wild camping.

 Transport